OpenNebula/docs/source/operation/network_management/manage_vnets.rst

 .. note:: This guide uses the CLI command ``onevnet``, but you can also manage your virtual networks using :ref:`Sunstone <sunstone>`.
 Select the Network tab, and there you will be able to create and manage your virtual networks in a user friendly way.

+There are three different ways for creating a network:

+- **Creating** the network from scratch.
+- **Making a reservation** from an existing network.
+- **Instantiating** a network template.

+End users tipically use the last two ways, instantiation and reservation.
+The administrator can define a network template for being instantiated later by the end user or create a virtual network where the end user can make a reservation from.

 |image0|

-To create a new network put its configuration in a file, for example using the contents above, and then execute:
+To create a new network from scratch put its configuration in a file, for example using the contents above, and then execute:

 .. code::